Fourth Crusade: Loss of Jerusalem to the truce of 1198

-Between 1176 and 1187, the Ayyubid sultan Saladin conquered most of the Crusader states in the Levant.
-Jerusalem was lost to the Ayyubids following the siege of Jerusalem in 1187.
+In 1187, the Ayyubid Sultanate under Saladin conquered most of the Crusader states in the Levant.
+Jerusalem was lost to the Ayyubids as a result of the siege of Jerusalem in 1187 leading to the calling of the Third Crusade.
 The Crusader states were then reduced by Saladin to little more than three cities along the coast of the Mediterranean Sea: Tyre, Tripoli and Antioch.

-The Third Crusade (1189–1192) was launched in response to the fall of Jerusalem, with the goal of recovering the city.
+The Third Crusade (1189–1193) was launched in response to the fall of Jerusalem, with the goal of recovering the city.
 It successfully reclaimed an extensive territory, effectively reestablishing the Kingdom of Jerusalem.
 Although Jerusalem itself was not recovered, the important coastal towns of Acre and Jaffa were.
 On 2 September 1192, the Treaty of Jaffa was signed with Saladin, bringing the crusade to an end.
 The truce would last for three years and eight months.

 The crusade had also been marked by a significant escalation in longstanding tensions between the feudal states of western Europe and the Byzantine Empire.
-During the crusade, Frederick I, Holy Roman Emperor, had almost besieged Constantinople because of the failure of the Byzantines to provide him with safe passage across the Dardanelles.
-The Byzantines for their part suspected him of conspiring with the breakaway Byzantine provinces of Serbia and Bulgaria.
-King Richard I of England also seized the breakaway Byzantine province of Cyprus.
-Rather than return it to the Empire (and realizing his inability to govern it), he sold the island to the Knights Templar.
+During the crusade, Emperor Frederick I Barbarossa had almost besieged Constantinople because of the failure of the Byzantine government and Emperor, Isaac II Angelos, to provide him with safe passage across the Dardanelles because Isaac was busy fighting a pretender named Theodore Mangaphas.
+The Byzantines for their part suspected him of conspiring with the breakaway Byzantine provinces of Serbia and Bulgaria as Frederick Barbarossa was on friendly terms with Grand Prince Stefan Nemanja of Serbia and also got a letter getting support and fealty from Tsar Ivan Asen I of Bulgaria.
+King Richard I Lionheart of England also seized the breakaway Eastern Roman province of Cyprus.
+Rather than return it to the Empire (and realizing his inability to govern it), he gave the island to Guy of Lusignan, the former king of Jerusalem, who lost the crown to a former Eastern Roman ally, Conrad of Montferrat.